 - Writing the requirements to the product backlog (depending on the agreement with the Product Owner).

-Release Planning Agenda
+Release Planning Meeting Agenda

-Expected outcome of the release planning
+The expected outcome of the release planning meeting

 - Identified epics and features of the product.